z0sun/Deployment7/Deployment-instructions.md

 </p>

 ## Deployment Instructions:
+1. Create a new Banking App image and push it to Docker Hub (Make sure you create and connect an RDS database to your app)
-1. Change the following resources name tags or name values below:
+2. Change the following resources name tags or name values below:
 ```
 main.tf:
 - #Cluster name